-Higo is an innovation from Horizen which is a start-up accelerator from Warsaw (Poland); Studio Mango was contacted early 2019 if we could execute all the design & engineering work to bring their idea to life.
-The kicker was that the device had to be realized and certified by a notified body within that same year which is a huge challenge to achieve for any medical device let alone for one that is as innovative as Higo.
-Studio Mango worked alongside the teams of Higo, the electronics developers and a host of doctor’s through all the design stages, quickly validating Proof Of Concept prototypes and moving to a fully integrated working prototype within a time frame of 9 months.
-In this “pressure cooker” of design and engineering our team worked on the aesthetic design, ergonomics, optomechanical engineering, integration of electronics, Graphic User Interface (GUI), design for manufacturing, design for assembly, certification procedures and setting up production of the device.
+Higo is an innovation from Horizen which is a start-up accelerator from Warsaw (Poland).
+Studio Mango was contacted early 2019 to execute all the design & engineering work to bring their idea to life.
+The kicker was that the device had to be realized and certified by a notified body within that same year which is a huge challenge to achieve for any medical device, particular for one that is as innovative as Higo.

-So what makes this device so innovative?
-Higo brings together 8 different exams in one affordable solution aimed for mass market adaptation; each of these exams had to be clinically validated as doctor’s at the backend of Higo would be making their diagnosis based on the data the devices are sending them.
-The 8 procedures which can be performed with 5 exchangeable modules are:
+So, what makes this device so innovative?
+Higo brings 9 different exams together in one affordable solution aimed for mass market adaptation.
+Each of these exams had to be clinically validated as clinicians at the Higo back office would be basing their diagnosis on the data the devices are sending to them.
+The 9 procedures, which can be performed with 5 exchangeable modules, are:

 - Throat exam